usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/testing.md

   1. Next to the "Parameter Name" list, click the "Add..." button to add a parameter.
 Enter `test` for the "Name:" text box and `Project#Test*` for the "Value:" textbox, where `#` is the project number.
 For example, enter `Project1Test*` for Project 1.
 Click the "OK" button when done.

   1. [OPTIONAL] Click the "Add..." button to add another parameter.
 Enter `groups` and `test#` for the name and value, where `#` is the project (e.g. `test1`).
-This tells Maven to run just the tests that Github Actions focuses on for this project. *This can be skipped if you want to run all of the tests regardless.*
+This tells Maven to run just the tests that GitHub Actions focuses on for this project. *This can be skipped if you want to run all of the tests regardless.*

   1. [OPTIONAL] Click the "Add..." button to add another parameter.
 Enter `compileOptionFail` and `true` for the name and value.
 This tells Maven to fail if any compile warning are detected.
 If there are warnings, it will report those warnings and exit (it will not run the tests). *This is not required to earn project test credit, but will be required to sign up for a code review.*